dogweather/forkful/content/en/bash/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request is a way to communicate with web servers to retrieve data or submit forms.
-Programmers do it to interact with web services, APIs or to automate tasks involving web content.

 ## How to:
 Bash can use tools like `curl` or `wget` for HTTP requests.
 Here’s a quick example with `curl`.

 ```Bash